Monarchist League of Canada

 The Monarchist League of Canada (Ligue monarchiste du Canada) is a Canadian nonprofit monarchist advocacy organization.
-The league promotes its aims in three areas: education, advocacy, and research.
-Local branches, many under the patronage of lieutenant governors, complement these areas of focus by acting as a grassroots rallying point for members.
+This league promotes its aims in three areas: education, advocacy, and research.
+Local branches and many under the patronage of lieutenant governors, complement these areas of focus by acting as a grassroots rallying point for members.

 History

 The Monarchist League of Canada was founded in 1970 by John Aimers and was federally incorporated in 1976.
 It was established after Aimers attended a 1969 tour of Canada by Lieutenant Colonel JC du Parc Braham, chancellor of the London-based International Monarchist League.
 The newly formed MLC inherited a list of 50 Canadian members of the British-based league and held its first public meeting several months later at Ottawa, in June 1970.
 Within a year, the League claimed 3,000 members and 10 branches across Canada.

 In the 1960s and 1970s, there was a growing mood of Canadian and Québécois nationalism and criticism from opponents of monarchy who perceived the institution as an archaic and foreign symbol of colonialism and the British Empire.
 In an effort to create a new national identity, the Canadian government responded by removing some traditional symbols of the Canadian monarchy.
 For example, the Queen's Printer for Canada assumed a less visible role and the Royal Mail was renamed Canada Post.

 Supporters of the monarchy were alarmed by these changes and formed the League as a lobby group in favour of the retention of the traditional symbols of monarchy and against what it described as "creeping republicanism" that would result in the eventual transformation of Canada from a constitutional monarchy into a republic.
 Through the same decade, the league was heavily involved in opposition against constitutional amendment proposals that would have created the governor general as head of state above the monarch.

 Though failing to prevent erosion in some areas, the league successfully lobbied the Government of Canada to maintain a Canadian version of the Victoria Cross as Canada's highest military decoration and to maintain the monarch's place in the Oath of Citizenship.
 The league also persuaded Canada Post to issue the Queen Elizabeth II definitive stamp, bearing the image of the then-monarch, Elizabeth II, as a mandatory item in all postal outlets.